RoarshacH/DailyPanner/README.md

 ## Navigation

 1. App Loads to the Welcome Page (Use Arrows to Navigate to Login Page) (There are 3 Onboarding Screens)
-2. Login Page (Go to Sign Up page or login using any text for username and password) (A Mock API Check for empty values for username and password)
+2. Login Page (Go to Sign Up page or login using any text for username and password) (A Mock API will Check for empty values for username and password)
 3. Home Page (Bottom Nav for Calendar Screen, All Tasks List Scree, Logout Page)
 4. Click on FAB to open Add Task Screen (Click on any button to go back to home screen)
+5. You can modify the Task item state by clicking done on the item
+6. You can logout by going to logout screen and clicking on the logout button and clicking yes on the alert dialog(Redirect back to login page)

 ## Project Colaboraters